 COMMUNITY EDUCATION FOR RELEASED ADULTS AND FAMILIES

-The Immigration Court Helpdesk (ICH) is a program offered by Esperanza to provide free self-help services to immigrant populations facing removal proceedings.
+This program is offered by Esperanza to provide free self-help services to immigrant populations facing removal proceedings.
 Unlike other areas of the justice system, immigration court does not provide attorneys to immigrants who cannot afford one.
 This means that many low-income and indigent immigrants, most of whom do not speak English and often have minimal education levels, will have to represent themselves in court.
 Esperanza works to empower those who must face their immigration proceedings alone by offering as much guidance as possible throughout the complicated court processes.

 WHO WE SERVE

 We offer legal orientations and general assistance to released adults and families in removal proceedings in the Los Angles Immigration Court Jurisdiction.